Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 • Admission Requirements

-Applicants will have completed a BA degree in composition or related fields of art and musical theory.
+Applicants will have completed a BA degree in composition or the related fields of music theory or the arts.
+Non-musical academic degrees are not excluded, especially at graduate and doctoral levels.

-Those applicants who do not have a BA degree in composition can be admitted to the program provided that they demonstrate a knowledge and technical ability of musical composition.
+Applicants who do not have a BA degree in composition can be admitted to the program provided they demonstrate a comparable knowledge, experience and technical ability in the field of musical composition.

 • Language Requirements